-On August 19, 2014, the Company entered into a \$15.0 million senior secured revolving credit facility with City National Bank (the "Revolving Credit Facility").
+On August 19, 2014, the Company entered into a \$15.0 million senior secured revolving credit facility with City National Bank (as amended, the "Revolving Credit Facility").
+On May 3, 2016, the Revolving Credit Facility was amended to permit issuance of additional indebtedness by the Company.
+The amendment also provided for the creation and funding of certain future funds, as well as for certain other technical changes to the Revolving Credit Facility.
 The Company intends to use any proceeds from borrowings under the Revolving Credit Facility for general corporate purposes, including funding of its working capital needs.
 Borrowings under the Revolving Credit Facility bear interest at the option of the Company, either (i) at an Alternate Base Rate, as defined, plus an applicable margin not to exceed 3.25% or (ii) at an Adjusted LIBOR plus an applicable margin not to exceed 4.0%.
-As of and during the period ended December 31, 2015, there were no amounts drawn under the Revolving Credit Facility.
+As of and during the years ended December 31, 2016 and 2015, there were no amounts drawn under the Revolving Credit Facility.

-The Revolving Credit Facility also contains a financial covenant that requires the Company to maintain a Maximum Net Leverage Ratio commencing with the quarter ending on December 31, 2014 of not greater than 3.5 to 1.0, with which the Company is compliant.
-This ratio is calculated on a trailing twelve months basis and is the ratio of Total Net Debt, as defined, to Core EBITDA, as defined, and is calculated using the Company's standalone financial results and includes the adjustments made to calculate Core EBITDA.
+The Revolving Credit Facility also contains a financial covenant that requires the Company to maintain a Maximum Net Leverage Ratio of not greater than 3.5 to 1.0, with which the Company is compliant.
+This ratio is calculated on a trailing twelve months basis and is the ratio of Total Net Debt, as defined, to Core EBITDA, as defined, and is calculated using the Company's financial results and includes the adjustments made to calculate Core EBITDA.
 Non-compliance with any of the financial or non-financial covenants without cure or waiver would constitute an event of default under the Revolving Credit Facility.
 The Revolving Credit Facility also contains other customary events of default, including defaults based on events of bankruptcy and insolvency, dissolution, nonpayment of principal, interest or fees when due, breach of specified covenants, change in control and material inaccuracy of representations and warranties.
-There were no events of default under the Revolving Credit Facility as of December 31, 2015.
+There were no events of default under the Revolving Credit Facility as of December 31, 2016.